bgmnbear/gdbgui/README.rst

   -h, --help            show this help message and exit -p PORT, --port PORT  The port on which gdbgui will be hosted --host HOST           The host ip address on which gdbgui serve.
-  -r, --remote         Sets host to 0.0.0.0 (allows remote access to gdbgui)
+  -r, --remote          Shortcut to sets host to 0.0.0.0 and suppress browser from opening.
-                        and sets no_browser to True.
-Useful when running on remote machine and you want to view from your own browser, or let someone else debug your application remotely.
+                        This allows remote access to gdbgui and is useful when running on a remote machine that you want to view/debug from your local browser, or let someone else debug your application remotely.
   -g GDB, --gdb GDB     Path to gdb executable or lldb-mi executable.
 Defaults is 'gdb'. lldb